ravishankardas/Slot-Booking/README.md

 # slot_book

-This APP helps you in booking a slot for a shop.
-This flutter application is a part of multi-module project
+This flutter application is a part of multi-module project which helps in booking a slot.

 ## Getting Started